ycpcs/cs320-spring2024/projects/RevMetrix.md

 The basic structure is Event->Session(s)->Game(s)->Frames->Shot(s).

 **Event**: A bowler can participate in several types of **Events**: practice, leagues, tournaments.
-The User should be able to register various Events through the UI.
-Registering an Event includes entering a variety of data related to that Event:
+The User will be able to register various Events through the UI.
+Event information will include:

 -	**Name:** the name of the Event
 -	**Type:** practice, league, tournament
 -	**Location(s) of the Event:** the bowling establishment(s) where the Event will occur
--	**Average:** the average for all Games thrown for the event
+-	**Sessions:** a list of the Sessions associated with the Event
--	**Stats:** the high and low Session scores, high and low Game scores from all Games for the Event, etc...
+-	**Stats:** the overall average for the Event, the high and low Session and Game scores for the Event, 1st, 2nd, 3rd Game averages, etc...
--	**Sessions:** a list of the Sessions associate with the Event
+-	**Standings**: where the User currently stands (or finished) in the rankings of the Event (if known)

-**Session:** An Event is composed of one or more **Sessions**, i.e., a league generally meets weekly at a scheduled time.
+**Session:** An Event is composed of one or more **Sessions**, i.e., a league generally meets weekly at a scheduled time, generally at the same establishment - although there are travelling leagues that bowl at different establishments each week.
+Tournaments can have multiple Sessions in a single day and can span multiple days and even weeks across multiple establishments.
 Session information will include:

 -	**Establishment:** picked from the list for the Event
 -	**Date:** date of the Session